Published on

 Tree recursion in JavaScript and how to optimize

 Tree recursion is a technique used to traverse a tree-like data structure by recursively visiting each node and its children.
-This type of recursion is commonly used in computer science, particularly in algorithms related to graphs and trees.
+It’s widely used in computer science, particularly in algorithms that operate on trees and graphs.

-In JavaScript, tree recursion can be implemented using a recursive function that takes a node as input and recursively calls itself on each of its child nodes until all nodes have been visited.
-For example, let's consider a simple binary tree with a value and two child nodes:
+In JavaScript, tree recursion is typically implemented using a recursive function that takes a node as input and calls itself on each of its child nodes until all nodes have been visited.

 class TreeNode {